-- complying with all relevant legislation and service policies, protocols and procedures, including those outlined in Attachments 1 and 2 - completing the authorised user agreement form - keeping allocated passwords secure, including not sharing passwords and logging off after using a computer - maintaining the security of ICT facilities belonging to Maribyrnong Kindergarten Inc. - accessing accounts, data or files on the service's computers only where authorisation has been provided - co-operating with other users of the service's ICT to ensure fair and equitable access to resources - obtaining approval from the Committee of Management before purchasing licensed computer software and hardware - ensuring confidential information is transmitted with password protection or encryption, as required - ensuring no illegal material is transmitted at any time via any ICT medium - using the service's email, messaging, data storage services, and social media facilities for service-related and lawful activities only - using endpoint data storage devices (refer to Definitions) and data storage services supplied by the service for service-related business only, and ensuring that this information is protected from unauthorised access and use - ensuring that all material stored on an endpoint data storage device is also stored on a backup drive, and that both device and drive are kept in a secure location - notifying the Committee of Management Executive of any damage, faults or loss of endpoint data storage devices

-- signing an acknowledgement form upon receipt of a USB or portable storage device (including a laptop) - restricting the use of personal mobile phones and wearable devices to rostered breaks - responding only to emergency phone calls when responsible for supervising children to ensure adequate supervision of children at all times (refer to Supervision of Children Policy) - ensuring electronic files containing information about children and families are kept secure at all times (refer to Privacy and Confidentiality Policy).
+- complying with all relevant legislation and service policies, protocols and procedures, including those outlined in Attachments 1 and 2 - completing the authorised user agreement form (see Attachment 4) - keeping allocated passwords secure, including not sharing passwords and logging off after using a computer - maintaining the security of ICT facilities belonging to Maribyrnong Kindergarten Inc. - accessing accounts, data or files on the service's computers only where authorisation has been provided - co-operating with other users of the service's ICT to ensure fair and equitable access to resources - obtaining approval from the Approved Provider before purchasing licensed computer software and hardware - ensuring confidential information is transmitted with password protection or encryption, as required - ensuring no illegal material is transmitted at any time via any ICT medium - using the service's email, messaging and social media facilities for service-related and lawful activities only - using endpoint data storage devices (refer to Definitions) supplied by the service for service-related business only, and ensuring that this information is protected from unauthorised access and use - ensuring that all material stored on an endpoint data storage device is also stored on a backup drive, and that both device and drive are kept in a secure location - notifying the Approved Provider of any damage, faults or loss of endpoint data storage devices - signing an acknowledgement form upon receipt of a USB or portable storage device (including a laptop) (refer to Attachment 4 Authorised user agreement) - restricting the use of personal mobile phones to rostered breaks - responding only to emergency phone calls when responsible for supervising children to ensure adequate supervision of children at all times (refer to Supervision of Children Policy) - ensuring electronic files containing information about children and families are kept secure at all times (refer to Privacy and Confidentiality Policy).